Position: University Professor, University of Otago.

 Professor Phil Bishop passed away on 23 January 2021.
-Read these obituaries from the Amphibian Survival Alliance and the Division of Sciences, University of Otago.
+Read his obituaries from the Amphibian Survival Alliance.
 Since his untimely death, there have been two frog species named in his honour, Leiopelma bishopi and Stumpffia bishopi.

 In Investigating frog disease read about Phil's research into metabolic bone disease and chytrid fungus in native frogs.
 This work is important for captive management and conservation of frogs.

-Read more about Phil Bishop’s history and research on the NZFROG website.
+Read more about Phil Bishop’s and frog research on the NZFROG website.

-New Zealand Journal of Ecology Vol (2), 2023 published a special issue dedicated to the late Phil Bishop, focussing on Aotearoa's unique and often overlooked native frogs/pepeketua which he cared so deeply about.
+New Zealand Journal of Ecology Vol (2), 2023 published a special issue dedicated to the late Phil Bishop, focussing on Aotearoa New Zealand's unique and often overlooked native frogs/pepeketua which he cared so deeply about.

 This article is based on information current in 2010 and updated in 2023.